 Once that happens, people feel that they can do a significant portion of their work independently.
 They can focus on what they do best and other team members can rely on them in this case.
 Individual work is as important as teamwork itself.

-In LiveChat, for example, we believe that "teamwork" is a value that allows us to work on the best live chat tool (you don't' have to believe me, you can test it for yourself) and still enjoy what we do.
-We have our creative independence and it makes us easy to collaborate with others.
+At LiveChat, for example, we believe that "teamwork" is a value that allows us to work on the best live chat tool (you don't' have to believe me, you can test it for yourself) and still enjoy what we do.
+We have our creative independence which makes working together much more interesting.

 Improve skills - HR practices